StiveMan1/PSS_University_Access_System/README.md

-GetStudent - show user by Name and Surname GetLabEmployees - show user by Name and Surname GetProfessor - show user by Name and Surname
-GetGuest - show user by Name and Surname - new GetLabEmployeer - show user by Name and Surname GetAdmin - show user by Name and Surname
+GetStudent - show user by Name and Surname GetLabEmployees - show user by Name and Surname GetProfessor - show user by Name and Surname GetLabEmployeer - show user by Name and Surname GetAdmin - show user by Name and Surname